 Let’s say you opt to eat dinner out once a month instead of once a week, and spend $30 instead of $50 by sharing an entrée or choosing a less expensive restaurant.
 You could also go out for lunch instead of dinner to save money or splurge a little on something at the grocery store instead of a full meal out.

 Whatever you choose, making changes to food spending makes a big difference!
 Spending $30 on food out once a month is $360 per year.

 4. Twice-a-Week Coffee Trips: Save $490 a Year

 ABC News reported that American workers spend around $1,100 annually on coffee, and according to the US Small Business Development Center, 66% of Americans go out for coffee.

 So basically, venturing out to a coffee shop on a regular basis, instead of drinking it at home, is costing you a lot more than you think.

 For example, someone who goes out for coffee twice a week and each time spends roughly $5 on a fancy latte — that extra jolt of java can add up to about $520 a year!

 There is no doubt movie ticket prices have increased over time.
-At an average of $8.73 per ticket in the second quarter of 2016, it’s certainly a jump from the $.34 it used to cost in 1948.
+At an average of $9.16 per ticket in the second quarter of 2019, it’s certainly a jump from the $0.34 price in 1948.
 Add in popcorn and snacks, and you might just be spending $40 for two!
 But to keep it simple, we made it $20 per night out at the movies, twice a month.
 This is equal to about $480 per year.